 Onset of action – 2 hours or less

 Maxalt disintegrates on or under your tongue.
 It's nice it just dissolves and tastes like peppermint.
-It is used for migraineurs that experience nausea as an early symptom and can not take medications without vomiting them up.
+It is used for migraineurs that experience nausea as an early symptom and cannot take medications without vomiting them up.

 Maxalt did not work for me.
 I had to take too many for just one migraine.
 And I started vomiting again ... not good.
 Just not for me.